Symphony No. 6 (Tchaikovsky): IV. Adagio lamentoso

-Back in B minor, although opened with striking half-diminished harmony, the fourth movement takes a slow six-part sonata rondo form (A-B-A-C-A-B).
-The opening A theme in the first and second violins appears frequently through the movement, varying in intensity.
+Back in B minor, although opening with a striking half-diminished chord, the fourth movement has a six-part sonata rondo form (A-B-A-C-A-B).
+The opening theme in the violins appears frequently, varying in intensity.
 The theme is a "composite melody": at first, neither the first nor second violins play in full the upper line that is heard.

 A calmer B theme in D major builds up to a full orchestral palette, with driving brass and descending scales pushing to a Neapolitan C major caesura.
 The B theme is transformed in a dramatic return to B minor before the A theme returns.
-Similarly to the first movement, there is a turbulent climax with prominent trombones in the development section (the C theme).
-This is followed by the most agitated restatement of the A theme (the start of the recapitulation), on an F♯ bass pedal.
-The music fades into a single, unique strike of a tam-tam; this quietly introduces a funereal chorale in the low brass which rounds off the dominant harmony.
-The return of the B section, originally a break in the clouds, is richly mournful, coinciding with the final resolution to B minor.
-The waves of descending muted string motifs carry on down into the lower strings and bassoons, finally dying away in total tragedy.
+As in the first movement, there is a turbulent climax with prominent trombones in the development section (the C theme), followed by the most agitated restatement of the A theme (the start of the recapitulation), on an F♯ bass pedal.
+The music fades into a single, unique strike of a tam-tam; this quietly introduces a funereal chorale in the low brass that rounds off the dominant harmony.
+The return of the B section is richly mournful, coinciding with the final resolution to B minor.
+The waves of descending muted string motifs carry into the lower strings and bassoons, finally dying away.

-Among Tchaikovsky's symphonies, this is the only one to end in a minor key.
-His first, second, fourth and fifth symphonies, plus the Manfred Symphony, are all minor-key symphonies that end in the tonic major, while the home key of his third symphony is D major (even though it begins in D minor) and that of his unfinished Symphony in E♭ (unofficially "No. 7") is E♭ major.
+Of Tchaikovsky's symphonies, only this one ends in a minor key.
+His First, Second, Fourth, and Fifth, and the Manfred Symphony, are all minor-key symphonies that end in the tonic major, while his Third is D major and his unfinished Symphony in E♭ (unofficially "No. 7") is E♭ major.

-It is also unusual for a slow movement to come at the end of a symphony.
+It is also unusual for a slow movement to end a symphony.
 The despondent effect of the structural upheaval here has been the subject of much critical analysis.
 Had Tchaikovsky followed the standard four-movement structure, the movements would have been ordered like this: